FelipeZerokun/100-days-python/Day_08_Caesar Cypher/Readme.md

 This project lets the user encypth or decrypt a phrase given by the same user.

 This project uses string manipulation to shift letter by letter each word.
+Also, here I begin to define functions to make the code more practical and easy to understand.